 In addition to traveling across the Dominican Republic, students also spend four to five days living with homestay families in Batey libertad, engaging with the Youth Committee, Learning Center students, and community leaders in discussions about community development, race, education, and human rights in the Dominican Republic.

 Yspaniola supports four to six Service-Learning trips a year, including trips from Yale University, Brown University, the University of Virginia, the University of Delaware, the University of Rhode Island, St. Johns University, and the Monterrey Institute of Technology and High Education in Mexico.
 In addition, Yspaniola has hosted a group of high school students from Lincoln Sudbury High School in Massachusetts whose itinerary is similar to the college student groups.
-Yspaniola has also hosted non-student groups such as a group of doctors, nurses, and community health care workers from Brookside Community Health Center who came to learn more about Dominican health care practices, particularly in the city of Baní.
+Yspaniola has also hosted non-student groups such as a group of doctors, nurses, and community health care workers from Brookside Community Health Center who has come multiple times to learn more about Dominican health care practices, particularly in the city of Baní.
+This year, for the first time, Yspaniola will be hosting a Yale Alumni Service Corps (YASC) trip.

 In addition to these Service-Learning trips, Yspaniola hosts shorter visits with groups interested in visiting Batey Libertad and learning about the community and Yspaniola’s programs.
 While shorter (one to two days), these visits include similar engagement with community members and Learning Center students.
 Yspaniola has hosted many of these visitors, including groups from the Community College of New York and the Community for Learning in Santo Domingo, Dominican Republic.